-The supervisory committee consists of your supervisor and at least two other individuals (normally faculty members).
-Its role is to provide support by broadening and deepening the range of expertise and experience available to you and your supervisor.
+The supervisory committee consists of your supervisor and at least two other individuals for doctoral students, or one individual for master's students.
+Committee members are normally faculty members.
+The committee's role is to provide support by broadening and deepening the range of expertise and experience available to you and your supervisor.
 The committee offers advice about and assessment of your work.

 A doctoral student’s supervisory committee is responsible for guiding the student in selecting any required courses, planning the research, and preparing the thesis.